N00byEdge/bootelf/readme.md

       u32 acpi3type;
     };
     ```
     `Bootelf_memmap_entry` directly corresponds to the values aquired from a E820 memory map, and should be interpreted as such.
+Note that the framebuffer might be unmapped.
+If the `base` field in the framebuffer struct is `0`, bootelf was unable to get you a framebuffer, and the standard VESA text mode will be active.